owncloud-archive/documentation/admin_manual/configuration_server/antivirus_configuration.rst

 Rule Configuration
 ^^^^^^^^^^^^^^^^^^

-ownCloud provides the abilility to customise how ownCloud reacts to the response provided by a ClamAV scan.
+ownCloud provides the ability to customize how ownCloud reacts to the response provided by an anti-virus scan.
 To do so, under `Admin -> Antivirus Configuration -> Advanced`, which you can see in the screenshot below, you can view and change the existing rules.
 You can also add new ones.